 Wednesday, 6:30-8pm Friendship CenterEvery Wednesday, our Senior high meets in the Friendship Center space from 6:30-8pm for physically distanced and masked conversations and activities!
 As you feel comfortable and safe, we pray you can join us.

 @9:15am on Facebook Live Stream

-This past month, we’ve continued virtual ACES time with our unit two on Faith and the story of Abraham and Sarah.
+This past month, we’ve continued virtual ACES time with our unit six on Guide.
 We hope you’ve enjoyed gathering with our ACES leaders in the nursery each Sunday morning at 9:15am for a time of connection, story, and craft.
 Each Monday, Ashley also emails out weekly ACES offerings.
 These are follow up crafts, spiritual disciplines, and options to continue throughout the week to engage with the story.
 If you do not receive these but are interested, you can contact Ashley to be added to the list.
 We are continuing with virtual ACES in March with our seventh unit on Remember as we talk about Jesus Washing Feet, The Last Supper, Praying in the Garden, and Jesus Entering Jerusalem.

 The past month of Confirmation, like a lot of things, has weathered a lot of storms and cold temperatures.
 This has caused us to postpone some classes and to get a little creative with things...but, isn’t that the name of the game this year?!

 Even in this short month of February...with its blizzards and blisteringly cold weather, we did get to take our virtual field trip to Corinthian Baptist Church in Des Moines, talk about the structure and connectionalism of the United Methodist Church, serve the Ash Wednesday Pancake dinner, and introduce the Book of Discipline and Social Principles.